Beverley Bass

 Beverley Bass (born March 27, 1952) is an American aircraft pilot and was the first female captain of an American Airlines commercial plane.
 (Note: Bonnie Tiburzi in 1973 was the first woman pilot on an American Airlines aircraft.)
 She was hired in 1976 by American Airlines as their third female pilot.
-In 1986, Bass became the first female captain of a commercial plane at American Airlines and later that year she captained the first all-female crew in the history of commercial jet aviation, on an American Airlines flight from Washington D.C. to Dallas, Texas.
+In 1986, Bass became the first female captain of a commercial plane at American Airlines and later that year she captained the first all-female crew at American Airlines from Washington, D.C. to Dallas, Texas.
 She and pilot Stephanie Wallach founded the International Society of Women Airline Pilots, which began as a group of women aviators but later changed into a program providing career support and mentorship to aspiring pilots.

 Early life

 Bass was born and raised in Fort Myers, Florida and graduated from high school in 1970.
-She studied Spanish and Interior Design at Texas Christian University, receiving bachelor's degrees in both subjects in May 1974.
+She studied Spanish and Interior Design at Texas Christian University (TCU), receiving bachelor's degrees in both subjects in May 1974.
 Bass cites her aunt, who would park her Volkswagen Beetle by the local airport's chain-link fence so Bass could watch planes takeoff and land, as her inspiration to start flying.
 Bass's father, fearing losing her interest in the family's quarter horses, refused flying lessons.

-Bass started flying the summer after her first year at Texas Christian University, in 1971.
+Bass started flying the summer after her first year at TCU, in 1971.
 She logged her hours at Fort Worth's Meacham Airport, spending six hours there each afternoon.
 Bass's first professional experience came when a local mortician needed to fly a young woman's body to Arkansas.

 Bass's career in commercial aviation began with difficulty, Bass said: "I was told there couldn't be a female pilot flying executives around because what would the wives think".